ManimCommunity/manim/docs/source/faq/installation.md

   its documentation [here](https://3b1b.github.io/manim/index.html); on PyPI the package name is [`manimgl`](https://pypi.org/project/manimgl/).
 - [ManimCairo](https://github.com/3b1b/manim/tree/cairo-backend) is the name that
   is sometimes used for the old, pre-OpenGL version of `manimgl`.
-It is not available via PyPI.
+The latest version of it is available [on PyPI as `manimlib`](https://pypi.org/project/manimgl/), but note that if you intend to use it to compile some old project of Grant, you will likely have to install the exact version from the time the project was created from source.

 ---